cantaloupe-project/cantaloupe/UPGRADING.md

 10. Note that the IIIF Image API 1.x endpoint no longer supports content negotiation.
 If a format extension is not supplied in the URI, JPEG will be returned regardless of the value of the `Accept` header.
+11. If you are using HttpSource, note that the client implementation has changed.
+If you encounter errors like, "PKIX path building failed," consult the HttpSource section of the user manual.
-11. If you are using KakaduNativeProcessor, you must install the updated Kakadu shared library, contained in the `deps` folder.
+12. If you are using KakaduNativeProcessor, you must install the updated Kakadu shared library, contained in the `deps` folder.
-12. KakaduDemoProcessor is no longer available.
+13. KakaduDemoProcessor is no longer available.
 If you were using it, you must switch to either OpenJpegProcessor or KakaduNativeProcessor.
-13. Note that the `false` value supplied to the `cache` URL query argument (e.g. `?cache=false`) has been replaced by `nocache`. `false` can still be used, but it is deprecated and may be removed in a future version.
+14. Note that the `false` value supplied to the `cache` URL query argument (e.g. `?cache=false`) has been replaced by `nocache`. `false` can still be used, but it is deprecated and may be removed in a future version.